followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Wrappers/35 Client-Side Data Validation/01 Overview.md

-[note]Currently, DevExtreme ASP.NET MVC Wrappers are in the Release Candidate (RC) status, meaning that although this product is stable, significant bugs may emerge.
-In case you find one, please report to our [Support Center](https://www.devexpress.com/Support/Center/Question/List/1).

 Client-side data validation allows you to validate input values _before_ sending them to the server, and therefore, without reloading the page.
 DevExtreme ASP.NET MVC Wrappers validate input values using the [Data Annotation validation attributes](https://www.asp.net/mvc/overview/older-versions/mvc-music-store/mvc-music-store-part-6) of model properties.
 The following validation attributes are supported.

 - `[Required]`